 Eight of Tompkins' players at Yale have gone on to play professionally, including Ryan Raybould '05, who spent three seasons with the Kansas City Wizards of Major League Soccer before playing professionally in Sweden.
 Raybould was the 2004 Yale captain.
 Brian Roberts '04 spent three years playing for the Wizards and served as a Youth Soccer Account Executive for the club.
 Roberts became the first Yale player to start an MLS game when he played 79 minutes against Real Salt Lake in July of 2005.
 Brian Lavin '01, a three-time first team All-Ivy selection, was picked by the Wizards in the fifth round of the MLS SuperDraft in 2002.
 Jay Alberts was chosen in the fourth round of 2004 draft by the Wizards and spent the 2004 and 2005 seasons with the A-League Minnesota Thunder.
 He also played with the Vancouver Whitecaps of the A-League.
 Matt Schmidt '01 played with Alberts with the Thunder and also was a member of the Milwaukee Wave of the Major Indoor Soccer League, earning All-Star recognition in 2006.
 In addition, Jac Gould earned Ivy League Player of the Year honors under Tompkins' tutelage in 1998, and Alberts was named the league's Rookie of the Year in 1999.

 In addition to his duties at Yale, Tompkins serves as the head coach of the Region 1 Under-15 ODP age group.
-He also has had a hand at the professional level, coaching at the adidas MLS Player Combine.
+In December of 2013, he guided the team to the U15 ODP Interregional Tournament title.
+Tompkins also has had a hand at the professional level, coaching at the adidas MLS Player Combine.

 Tompkins' success at Yale shouldn't come as a surprise.
 Prior to arriving in New Haven he built the University of Wisconsin-Milwaukee into a national soccer power.
 In seven seasons at UWM he compiled an overall record of 90-41-11, including six winning seasons.
 He led the Panthers to an NCAA Tournament appearance (1990), a Mid-Continent Conference title (1993) and a Big Central Soccer Conference crown (1990).
 His teams were ranked in the top 25 in four of his last six years.
 Tompkins was inducted into the UWM Athletics Hall of Fame in 2007.
 In 1995 he was presented with a Meritorious Service Award from the Wisconsin Soccer Association Hall of Fame and a Special Achievement Award from the UWM Athletic Hall of Fame.